open-feature/php-sdk/CONTRIBUTING.md

 ### System Requirements

-PHP 8+ is required.
+PHP 8.1+ is required.

 ### Compilation target(s)

-We target compatibility with PHP versions 8.0, 8.1, and 8.2.
+We target compatibility with supported versions of PHP.
+Currently, this includes PHP versions 8.1, 8.2, and 8.3.

 ### Installation and Dependencies

 Install dependencies with `composer install`.

 We value having as few runtime dependencies as possible.
 The addition of any dependencies requires careful consideration and review.

+#### asdf

+This package has a `.tool-versions` file for use with PHP version managers like `asdf`.

+#### Nix

+This package includes a `flake.nix` file which defines reproducible development shells powered by [Nix](https://nixos.org/).
+You can manually drop into a shell with `nix develop`, or provide a specific PHP minor version target with `nix develop .#php82`.

+#### direnv

+This package includes a `.envrc` file which automatically infers the usage of the default shell for the project, which is set to the minimum supported version of PHP for the project.

 ### Testing